iterative/example_model_export_cml/README.md

 2. You have created a `PERSONAL_ACCESS_TOKEN` on Github ([guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)).
 3. You have created an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` on AWS ([guide](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)).
 4. You have added the `PERSONAL_ACCES_TOKEN`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` as Github secrets ([guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).

+It also helps to clone the following repository: https://github.com/RCdeWit/CML_train_and_export

 <aside>
 ⚠️ Make sure to use Github secrets rather than copy paste these variables directly in your source.
 If you don’t, others can act on your behalf on AWS.
 Github will simply block your access token.